-COVID-19 will have a huge impact on the news media, with many independent news media across the world facing potentially catastrophic declines in income and contemplating significant cost-cutting and at worst closing down.
-The Independent News Emergency Relief Coordination (INERC) is an effort to help funders willing and able to provide significant financial support for independent news media better understand where the need is greatest and coordinate their efforts to make the greatest possible difference in this moment.
+COVID-19 has had a huge impact on the news media, with many independent news media across the world facing potentially catastrophic declines in income and contemplating significant cost-cutting and at worst closing down.
+The Independent News Emergency Relief Coordination (INERC) was an effort to help funders willing and able to provide significant financial support for independent news media better understand where the need was greatest and coordinate their efforts to make the greatest possible difference in this moment.

 The challenges many news organisations are facing are bad news for our societies and our ability to combat the coronavirus, because independent news media are key to helping people understand the crisis and act accordingly to protect themselves and their communities, and because independent news media are key to both publicizing and scrutinizing how governments and other powerful institutions respond to the crisis.